mrkjse/airflow2/README.md

 **Daily Problems/Issues**

-Some of the issues that we may encounter is:
+Here are some of the issues we may encounter:

 1. **The source file is corrupted, there are issues with metadata** - This can be mitigated by Airflow.
 Due to the DAG structure, jobs won't go to the next step unless the previous step is successful.
 2. **Jobs are taking too long to execute/stuck** - Airflow features a robust metadata interfaces to be able to diagnose any bottlenecks in the job.